zhouxingtuan/eproto/README.md

         eproto.unpack(buf)

 # How to use in javascript
-    in the tool directory, after run command to gen a pb file, you can find the js file: xxx.js including the xxx.js into your codes, see the example in index.html: var buf = eproto.encode("packageName.messageName", tab);
+	in the tool directory, after run command to gen a pb file, you can find the js file: xxx.js
+	including the xxx.js into your codes, check the example in index.html: var buf = eproto.encode("packageName.messageName", tab);
 		var tab = eproto.decode("packageName.messageName", buf);
 		var buf = eproto.pack(tab);
 		var tab = eproto.unpack(buf);